Skyway666/Input-Combos/README.md

 As explained before, we need to give the player some time in order to perform a cancel or input combination.
 This is called a window, and it can be different for each cancel or directional input.

-Larger windows makes for easier cancels/directional inputs, but can lead to undesired outcomes, while narrower windows provide more difficulty but also more presition.
+Larger windows makes for easier cancels/directional inputs, but can lead to undesired outcomes, while narrower windows provide more difficulty but also more precision.
 This can be used as a tool by the designer to modify player experience, so the code has to be ready to support it.
 Fortunately, it is not really hard.

 We can have the input buffer to be an array as large as we want it to be, and only read certain parts depending on the window of the specific move.
 Of course, we can't have a window to be larger than the array,